Akinwale09/project3-MERN/project3.md

 ![NPM Run](images/npmrun.png)

-#### No errors when saving all these files, my To-Do app is ready and fully functional with the functionality discussed earlier: creating a task, deleting a task and viewing all your tasks.
+#### No errors when saving all these files, my To-Do app is ready and fully functional with the functionality discussed earlier: creating a task, deleting a task and viewing all my tasks.

 ![NPM Run](images/myapp.png)